shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Bond Affinity

-At level 1, you gain affinity for spells in your bonded schools, getting bonuses when casting these spells.
-When you cast a spell in your bonded schools, you may choose up to one Bond Affinity option that you learned to apply to it:
+At level 2, you gain affinity for spells in your bonded schools, getting bonuses when casting these spells.
+When you cast a spell in your bonded schools, you may spend extra spell points to choose a Bond Affinity option that you learned to apply to it:

--   Powerful: Double any and all dice rolls that you roll for this spell cast.
+-   Powerful: 2 Spell Points.
+Roll 2 extra dice whenever you would roll dice for this spell cast.
--   Replenishing: Regain spell points equal to this spell’s base level after casting this spell.
+-   Replenishing: 2 Spell Points.
+Regain spell points equal to this spell’s base level plus one after casting this spell.
--   Quick: Cast this spell as a bonus action, if the spell’s cast time is 1 action.
+-   Quick: 1 Spell Point.
+Cast this spell as a bonus action, if the spell’s cast time is 1 action.
--   Reactive: Cast this spell as a reaction, if the spell’s cast time is 1 bonus action.
+-   Reactive: 2 Spell Points.
+Cast this spell as a reaction, if the spell’s cast time is 1 action or 1 bonus action.
+-   Hasty: 1 Spell Point.
+Cast this spell as an action, if the spell’s cast time is 1 minute.
+-   Capital: 2 Spell Points.
+Upcast this spell by the amount of levels it is already being upcast by.
+-   Animating: 1 Spell Point.
+Cast this spell without requiring concentration.
--   Reaching: Double your Cast Range for this spell cast.
+-   Focused: 2 Spell Points.
+Add your spellcasting ability modifier to the spellcasting ability modifier used by this spell cast.
+-   Reaching: 2 Spell Points.
+Increase this spell’s cast range by your Cast Range.
--   Remote: Double your Tether Range for this spell cast.
+-   Remote: 2 Spell Points.
+Increase this spell’s tether range by your Tether Range.
--   Lasting: Double your Spell Duration for this spell cast.
+-   Lasting: 2 Spell Points.
+Increase this spell’s spell duration by your Spell Duration.

 You learn one Bond Affinity option at level 1.
 You gain Bond Affinity options as you level up, as shown in the class table.
 You may not unlearn a Bond Affinity option, and when you may learn a new Bond Affinity option, you may not replace a Bond Affinity option you already learned.

 Bending Styles may also grant you extra Bond Affinity options.
 These do not count against the total Bond Affinity options that you know as shown in the class table.

-At level 8, more Bond Affinity options become available for you to choose from.

 # Bending Style